linkeddatacenter/sdaas-ce/README.md

 > ## End of Support approaching
 >
 > Starting from the major release of version 4 of SDaaS Enterprise Edition, planned for 2024 Q1,
-> The Community Edition will no longer be actively developed by LinkedData.Center.
+> The Community Edition 3.x will no longer supported by LinkedData.Center.
 >
 > If you plan to use SDaaS for professional use, please consider moving to Enterprise Edition.
 > Contact https://LinkedData.Center for more info, prices, support and documentation.